TJ-CSCCG/tongji-undergrad-thesis/CONTRIBUTING.md

 # CONTRIBUTING

 Welcome to CONTRIBUTING.md.
-Since you find this page, I think you might want to make a contribution to our [tongji-undergrad-thesis](https://github.com/TJ-CSCCG/tongji-undergrad-thesis)!
+Since you find this page, you might want to make a contribution to our [tongji-undergrad-thesis](https://github.com/TJ-CSCCG/tongji-undergrad-thesis)!
 Let's read these following parts and start contributing right now!

 ## Project